Orange Bird

 Orange Bird is a Disney character first created in 1969 and debuted in 1971 as a mascot for the Florida Citrus Commission, in exchange for them sponsoring the Enchanted Tiki Room attraction and Sunshine Tree Terrace at the Magic Kingdom theme park.
-Orange Bird is an animated orange canary.
+Orange Bird is an animated anthropomorphic orange canary.

 Personality

 Unlike other animated birds, Orange Bird is incapable of singing or speaking, and instead communicates with orange-colored smoke clouds.

 Appearances

 Advertising and animated shorts

 Orange Bird appeared on national television, print and radio ads for Florida oranges alongside singer Anita Bryant.
 In 1971, Bryant narrated a record album telling the character's story.
 The album included an illustrated 10-page storybook, and included back-up singing by the Mike Sammes Singers.
 Orange Bird appeared on the cover of Citrus and Vegetable Magazine in 1977.
 Orange Bird later had a solo career and appeared in a few Disney educational shorts in the 1980s such as "Foods and Fun: A Nutrition Adventure" and "The Orange Bird and the Nutrition Bandwagon".
 The Sherman Brothers, better known for writing the songs for the Disney films Mary Poppins (1964) and The Jungle Book (1967), also wrote "The Orange Bird Song" for the album, which became the theme song for Orange Bird.
 Orange Bird became a ubiquitous citrus icon, particularly throughout the State of Florida and United States.
 Orange Bird is featured in exhibits at the Orange County Regional History Museum in Orlando, Florida and McKay Archives at Florida Southern College.